Alcohol intolerance

 Depending on the cause, complications of alcohol intolerance or other reactions to alcoholic beverages can include:

-• Migraines.
+- Migraines.
 Drinking alcohol can trigger migraines in some people, possibly as a result of histamines contained in some alcoholic beverages.
-Your immune system also releases histamines during an allergic reaction.
+The immune system also releases histamines during an allergic reaction.

 Prevention

-Unfortunately, nothing can prevent reactions to alcohol or ingredients in alcoholic beverages.
-To avoid a reaction, avoid alcohol or the particular substance that causes your reaction.
+Nothing can prevent reactions to alcohol or ingredients in alcoholic beverages.
+To avoid a reaction, don't drink alcohol or the particular type of alcoholic beverage that causes your reaction.

-Read beverage labels to see whether they contain ingredients or additives you know cause a reaction, such as sulfites or certain grains.
-Be aware, however, that labels might not list all ingredients.
+Read beverage labels for the ingredients or additives you know cause a reaction, such as sulfites or certain grains.
+But be aware that labels might not list all ingredients.

 Diagnosis

-Besides conducting a physical exam, your doctor might request these tests:
+Besides doing a physical exam, a healthcare professional may request these tests:

-• Skin test.
-A skin test can determine whether you might have an allergy to something in alcoholic beverages — for example, the grains in beer.
+- Skin test.
+A skin test can show whether you might have an allergy to something in alcoholic beverages, for example, the grains in beer.
 Your skin is pricked with a tiny amount of a substance that could be causing your reaction.
 If you're allergic to the substance being tested, you'll develop a raised bump or other skin reaction.

-• Blood test.
-A blood test can measure your immune system's response to a particular substance by checking the amount of allergy-type antibodies in your bloodstream known as immunoglobulin E antibodies.
+- Blood test.
+A blood test can measure your immune system's response to a particular substance.
+It looks for allergy-type antibodies in your bloodstream called immunoglobulin E antibodies.
 A blood sample is sent to a laboratory to check reactions to certain foods.
-However, these tests aren't always accurate.
+These tests aren't always accurate.

 Treatment